nicole-caldwell/nicole-caldwell.github.io/2020-09-13-the-dating-approach-to-software-design.md

 I always had very strong opinions when I dumped someone or was dumped, about what was good and bad about the person.

-"How will I take how confident I was at dating, to work?"
+"How will I capture my confident attitude towards dating, and bring it to work?"
 I thought.

-I always had very strong opinions when I dumped someone or was dumped, about what was good and bad about the person.

 When meeting someone, my opinions would be confident no matter what the situation: